SonaShivajiChavan/SonaShivajiChavan/README.md

 💻 I'm interested in Data Science, Machine learning and Deep Learning.

-🧠 I'm spend most of my time working on a Machine Learning and Deep Learning based projects.
+🧠 I spend most of my time working on a Machine Learning and Deep Learning based projects.

 🌱 I'm addicted to learning and growing every day.